Skip to main content

 Re-enrollment

 A teacher candidate who withdraws from student teaching and wishes to register again, must obtain permission from their program/department coordinator to re-enroll in the course.
-If permission is granted, the student must repeat the entire application process.
+If permission is granted, the teacher candidate must repeat the entire application process.

 Teacher Candidate Fair Process Policies